Why You Should Attend

 The FMA Conference has been held annually for over 60 years and is the most respected flood risk management event held in Australia.

 The Conference is for anyone interested in making our communities more flood safe.
+It will bring together over 350 flood professionals and community members with interests in flood risk management.
 Attendees will include Commonwealth, State and Local Government representatives, research organisations and education providers as well as consultants, engineers, land-use planners, emergency responders and community volunteer organisations.

 Save the date